wadealexc/SpoofOfStake/README.md

 # SpoofOfStake
 Ethereum DApp loosely based on Ethereum's future PoS mechanic

+Please note that the code for this application was written as a side project and should not be deployed or used without careful scrutiny.
+This code has not been audited for security flaws or vulnerabilities - use at your own risk!

 ### Game Concept
 Proof of Stake - Verification method in which those who report are rewarded for honest reporting and punished for dishonest reporting.